 - Drive Time: 10 minutes

 On your way out of Kanab, you will pass a bright orange sign for Best Friends Animal Society on your right a few miles out of town.
+Take the right turn and immediately take a left turn into a very obvious parking lot.

 How To Get To Moqui Caverns From Zion National Park